maxbundscherer/prototype-scala-raft/README.md

 This happens again and again and again... till you stop the program or the earth is going to overheat ;)

-Data exchange (write data trough leader to followers) will be tested in test run.
+Data exchange (write data trough leader to followers) will be tested in test run (see below).

 ### What happens in test run?

-1. Leader election
+1. Leader election (after init nodes)
-2. Write data trough leader to followers
+2. Write data trough leader to followers (first write data to leader and replicate data to followers)
-3. Get back data from all nodes
+3. Get back data from all nodes (all nodes should have same data)
-4. Simulate leader crash
+4. Simulate leader crash (triggered in test)
-5. New leader election
+5. New leader election (old leader is gone)
-6. Write data trough leader to followers
+6. Write data trough leader to followers (first write data to leader and replicate data to followers)
-7. Get back data from all nodes
+7. Get back data from all nodes (all nodes should have same data)

 The ***integration-test*** is well documented - it's self explaining: